ViT-AE++: Improving Vision Transformer Autoencoder for Self-supervised Medical Image Representations: Related Work

 \section{Related Work}

-We mainly discuss prior works that are related to the technical contributions of \emph{ViT-AE$+ \times$n$\times +$}.} The final optimization objective of \emph{ViT-AE$+ +$} extensively on public natural and medical image datasets, with a focus on 3D brain MRI datasets. \paragraph{2D Datasets.} \emph{CIFAR-10}, \emph{CIFAR-100} and Tiny Imagenet-100 \cite{russakovsky2015imagenet} are popular natural datasets to benchmark representation learning methods.
-In addition, we evaluate our method on 2D breast mammography imaging dataset (\emph{CBIS-DDSM} \cite{sawyer2016curated}). \emph{CBIS-DDSM} consists of 208143 training and 69381 test images.
-The task is to classify malignant and benign tumors based on breast mammography images.
+We mainly discuss prior works that are related to the technical contributions of \emph{ViT-AE$+ \times$n$\times +$}.} The final optimization objective of \emph{ViT-AE$+ +$} extensively on public natural and medical image datasets, focusing on 3D brain MRI datasets. \paragraph{2D Datasets.} \emph{CIFAR-10}, \emph{CIFAR-100} and Tiny Imagenet-100 \cite{russakovsky2015imagenet} are popular natural datasets to benchmark representation learning methods.
+In addition, we evaluate our method on a 2D chest X-ray dataset \cite{kermany2018identifying}.
+It consists of 5118 images for training, 119 for validation, and 626 for testing.
+The task is to identify pneumonia based on chest X-ray images.
+All images are resized to 224$\times$224 pixels.

 \paragraph{3D Datasets.} To highlight the effectiveness of 3D \emph{ViT-AE$+ +$} with contrastive loss.} \emph{ViT-AE$+$$+$} is trained for 1000 epochs using~\emph{AdamW} optimizer~\cite{loshchilov2019decoupled} with 0.05 weight decay.
 The base learning rate is 1e-3.
 The learning rate is annealed using cosine decay~\cite{loshchilov2017sgdr}.
 The batch size is set to 4, adjusted to maximize GPU memory with an Nvidia RTX 3090.
 We use 40 epochs for our warm-up schedule \cite{goyal2018accurate}. \textit{Gamma correction, affine transform and Gaussian noise} augmentations are used to generate the second "view" of the input volume.
 The two views are randomly masked and passed through the shared encoder ${E}$.
 Features generated by the encoder are compared using their cosine similarity (Eq.~\ref{negative_cos}).